 The Group's economic capital models are used to run a variety of both regulatory prescribed and self-constructed stress scenarios to independently assess the level of capital buffer above the BMA's Enhanced Capital Requirement ("ECR").
 Several stress scenarios are tested using the internal capital models to assess the Group's capital position at the end of one year.
-These scenarios include: higher frequency hurricane activity in multiple jurisdictions, stressing investment asset performance, assuming reinsurer defaults, assuming extreme claims inflation and pandemic impact.
-As at 31 December 2020 none of these scenarios alone would bring the Group's economic capital ratio below 280%.
+These scenarios include: higher frequency hurricane activity in multiple jurisdictions, stressing investment asset performance, stressing the frequency of large medical losses and assuming extreme claims inflation.
+As at 31 December 2022 none of these scenarios alone would bring the Group's economic capital ratio below 200%.